Pillars of Creation

 Infrared Spitzer image of a star-forming region.
 Credit: NASA/JPL-Caltech/ Harvard-Smithsonian CfA

 To unravel the birth and early evolution of stars and planets, we need to be able to peer into the hearts of dense and dusty cloud cores where star formation begins.
 These regions cannot be observed at visible light wavelengths as the dust would make such regions opaque and must be observed at infrared wavelengths.

 Stars, like our Sun, can be thought of as "basic particles" of the Universe, just as atoms are "basic particles" of matter.
 Groups of stars make up galaxies, while planets and ultimately life arise around stars.
 Although stars have been the main topic of astronomy for thousands of years, we have begun to understand them in detail only in recent times through the advent of powerful telescopes and computers.

 A hundred years ago, scientists did not know that stars are powered by nuclear fusion, and 50 years ago they did not know that stars are continually forming in the Universe.
 Researchers still do not know the details of how clouds of gas and dust collapse to form stars, or why most stars form in groups, or exactly how planetary systems form.
 Young stars within a star-forming region interact with each other in complex ways.
 The details of how they evolve and release the heavy elements they produce back into space for recycling into new generations of stars and planets remains to be determined through a combination of observation and theory.

+The stages of solar system formation.
 Credit: Shu et al. 1987

 The continual discovery of new and unusual planetary systems has made scientists re-think their ideas and theories about how planets are formed.
 Scientists realize that to get a better understanding of how planets form, they need to have more observations of planets around young stars, and more observations of leftover debris around stars, which can come together and form planets.